Led Zeppelin Documentary Lands a Distributor For Theatrical Release

 Its director offered a brief update on Aug.
 2, 2021, a month before its Venice premiere.
 Wrote MacMahon, “Through an intense search across the globe and years of restoration of the visual and audio archive found, this story is finally able to be told.”

-Watch the teaser clip
+Watch the teaser clip for the Introducing Led Zeppelin documentary

-MacMahon said, “With Becoming Led Zeppelin my goal was to make a documentary that looks and feels like a musical.
+MacMahon said, “With Introducing Led Zeppelin my goal was to make a documentary that looks and feels like a musical.
 I wanted to weave together the four diverse stories of the band members before and after they formed their group with large sections of their story advanced using only music and imagery and to contextualize the music with the locations where it was created and the world events that inspired it.
 I used only original prints and negatives, with over 70,000 frames of footage manually restored, and devised fantasia sequences, inspired by Singin’ in the Rain, layering unseen performance footage with montages of posters, tickets and travel to create a visual sense of the freneticism of their early career.”

 From the November 30, 1968 issue of Record World